caiobrida/leet-lingo/README.md

 ## Scope

 This is a portfolio and learning project, not a product.
 It is built to demonstrate polyglot service architecture and safe execution of untrusted code, and it is optimized for those goals rather than for scale or feature breadth.

+It is built one piece at a time, each working in isolation before anything connects to it.